 “The now defunct Premier Hockey League (PHL) was a professional league competition for field hockey clubs in the top division of the Indian hockey system.
 There were seven teams in the PHL.”

-Today, the nation eagerly await the next season of Indian Premier League, but none of us have questioned Indian Hockey Federation on why was Premier Hockey League let to die abruptly.
-The topic like others (such as empowerment of women, corruption, justice, etc) would still continue to be a subject of discussions in schools, colleges, academic institutions, etc but all doors of rescue have been already shut.
-Being apprehensive I believe that with the passing time, Indian hockey is slowly heading towards it
+Today, the nation eagerly awaits the next season of the Indian Premier League.
+Still, none of us have questioned Indian Hockey Federation on why was Premier Hockey League let die abruptly.
+Like others (such as empowerment of women, corruption, justice, etc.), the topic would still continue to be a subject of discussion in schools, colleges, academic institutions, etc. Still, all doors of rescue have already been shut.
+Being apprehensive, I believe that with time, Indian hockey is slowly approaching death.

 Disclaimer: The above comments are solely my thoughts, and I do not intend to cause any harm/offense to individuals.

 Joaquim Carvalho was Indian the last time I checked.
 Sad, you should have known that.
 Anyway, nice attempt.

 TAPMI, Manipal has been having host of activities during September 2011.
 I would like to keep you all updated through this blog.
 Also, I request you to visit http://www.tapmi.edu.in for regular announcements.